CBG Flower - Forever Changing the Way We View Hemp

 With the Try Fenix collection, you can decide the percentage of CBG levels you’d prefer in your strain:

 Delivers a reliably stimulating and cerebral effect.

 This one is great for the daytime and has a sweet and sour flavor.

 This hemp CBG strain lets you keep a clear head and mood.

 CBG cannabis benefits tend to have more lively effects than sedating.
-However, depending on the strain of cannabis and the amount taken, it can switch into an all-around calming and relaxing cannabinoid.
+However, depending on the strain of cannabis and the amount taken, it may switch into an all-around calming and relaxing cannabinoid.

 Cannabis carries a reputation for being the drug of giggling, getting couch-locked, and dealing with the infamous munchies.
 But people want to try out cannabis for many reasons, especially to seek relief from their ailments.
 Some recreational users may prefer relaxation without the package deal of euphoria.

 Because CBG is non-psychoactive, it’s an answer for consumers who don’t want to have to get high on their supply.
-A study in 2017 even found that CBG has more potent pain-relieving, anti-inflammatory rash and inflammation blocking activity than THC.
+Check ou this study in 2017 .

 All of Try Fenix’s CBD and CBG hemp flower strains have been lab-tested for accurate cannabinoid percentages, so you’ll know exactly what you’re buying.
 We even carry other CBD/CBG products—like cartridges, topicals, and tinctures—for those who prefer not to handle dry flower.
 Purchase high-CBG strains with Try Fenix and get ready to feel soothing CBG effects.